paulsinclair51/briteTest/docs/LiteTest_Glossary_Reference.md

 For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide.

+A printer-friendly PDF file for this document is available in `docs/pdf/`,

 <details>
 <summary>Document Version History</summary>